 Yunnan’s topography can easily be called mountainous.
-Kawagebo Peak reaches 22,110ft (6740m) high into the already thin atmosphere.
-It is one of the most sacred mountains in the Buddhist religion and has therefore never been summited.
-Kawagebo Peak is part of the Meili Range which is usually called Meili Xueshan.
+Kawagebo Peak, Yunnan's highest mountain, reaches 22,110ft (6740m) high.
+It is one of Buddhism's most sacred mountains and has never been summited.
+Kawagebo Peak is part of the Meili Range which can also be called Meili Xueshan.

 Yunnan is also home to Asia’s three big rivers.
-The Yangtze, Mekong and Salween rivers all grind their way through firm Himalayan bedrock.
-Nature reserves along the shores of the rivers preserve a unique ecosystem of rare birds, plants, monkeys and other mammals while allowing visitors to explore the history and diversity of these regions.
+The Yangtze river, Mekong river and Salween river all flow through Yunnan.
+Nature reserves along each of the rivers' shores preserve a unique ecosystem consisting of rare birds, plants, monkeys and other mammals while allowing visitors to explore the history and diversity of these regions.

-Where water and mountains mix, deep gorges are created as well.
+Where water and mountains mix, deep gorges and cannyons are created.
 Yunnan’s “Tiger Leaping Gorge” offers a three day hike along it’s never too challenging “high route”.
-At the bottom of the gorge, the wide Yangtze River is forced through a merely 30ft (10m) wide natural gate, before flowing through a series of rapids.
+At the bottom of the gorge, the Yangtze river is forced through a merely 30ft (10m) wide natural gate, before creating a series of rapids.

-Yunnan’s weather is quite predictable and welcoming.
-Categorized as monsoon climate, rainfalls in Yunnan are very common throughout the summer months and ease up for the winter.
+Yunnan’s weather is quite predictable and welcoming towards travellers.
+Categorized as monsoon climate, rainfall in Yunnan is very common during the summer months, but will almost stop in winter.
 Throughout the year, the temperature can be described as modest for most parts of the province.
-Yunnan lies on the topic of cancer and extends even further south.
-Its high altitude helps regulating the temperatures and creates a balanced climate for the central parts of the province.
+Yunnan lies on the topic of cancer, yet extends south even further.
+Its high altitude helps to regulate the temperature and creates a balanced climate in the central parts of the province.

-However, the higher our tours reach, the lower the temperatures will be.
-As a rule of thumb it is safe to say that travelling north or west from Kunming, one will gain altitude.
-The same holds true for traveling south and east, yet as travelers get ever closer to sea level, temperatures will begin to rise.
+As a rule of thumb it is safe to say that by travelling north or west from Kunming, one will gain altitude, while temperatures will slowly drop.
+When travelling south and east, temperatures will begin to rise, as altitude decreases.

 Destinations in Yunnan

-With Colorful China's Yunnan tours, you won't miss out on secret tips and spots to see.
-Explore the sleepy village of Shaxi or hidden monasteries in Deqin County.
-Travel to remote places in Yunnan, China, while we take care of everything else.
-Our English, French and German speaking guides will make sure that travelling in Yunnan will be rewarding.
-Colorful China's team of experienced travel professionals provides you with honest travel information.
-Have us tie together the Yunnan tour package, custom made for you and your interestst
+With Colorful China's Yunnan tours, you won't miss out on secret tips and amazing sights.
+Discover the sleepy village of Shaxi or hidden monasteries in Deqin County.
+Travel to remote places in Yunnan, while we take care of everything else.
+Our English, French and German speaking tour guides will make sure that a trip in Yunnan will always be rewarding.
+Colorful China's team of experienced travel professionals provides you with honest and up to date travel information.
+Have us tie together the Yunnan tour package, custom made for you and your interests.

 The main Attractions

-Yunnan’s best known attractions include the cities of Dali and Lijiang with their beautifully restored old towns and the Stone Forrest close to Kunming.
-Lesser know yet very enjoyable are Kunming’s Western Hills which offer a magnificent view over the southern part of the city.
+Yunnan’s best known attractions include the cities of Dali and Lijiang with their beautifully restored old towns, as well as the Stone Forrest close to Kunming.
+Lesser known, yet very enjoyable, are Kunming’s Western Hills which offer a magnificent view over the southern part of the city.

-Colorful-China also offers tours to smaller destinations such as the small village Shaxi, which captures visitors with its authentic and rustic charm.
-Shaxi offers great hikes and is home to Shibaoshan and its Baoxiang Temple where visitors can learn more about Buddhism and how it expanded into China.
+Colorful-China also offers tours to smaller destinations such as the small village of Shaxi, which captures visitors with its authentic and rustic charm.
+Shaxi also offers great hikes and is home to Shibaoshan and its Baoxiang Temple where visitors will learn more about the history of Buddhism and how it took hold in China.

 Start exploring now

-Our Yunnan Travel Blog will enable you to start your Yunnan tour right now.
+Our Yunnan Travel Blog allows you to start your Yunnan tour right now.
 We not only blog about the latest travel information, but also give you honest reviews.
-We will also answer your often asked questions as they come up.

 Fascinating cross-border overland tours from Yunnan to Myanmar, Laos and Vietnam